 I get asked many times per gun show what is the best concealed carry holster.
-I am not an expert but I have been selling concealed carry holsters for over eight years, have owned more holsters than I can count and seen a ton more.
+I have been selling concealed carry holsters for over eight years, have owned more holsters than I can count and seen a ton more.
 All of this has given me a little bit of insight.

 One of the first things I ask is how do you want to carry?
 You need to determine if you want to carry your gun using a shoulder holster, in the pants, on the belt, belly band, ankle holster, pocket, wallet, pouch, etc. The second item to consider is how big and heavy is the gun?
 A Desert Eagle 50 caliber hand gun that is the size and weight of a Volkswagen beetle will not work for the average person where a J-Frame revolver, 3” semi automatic or the popular .380 caliber pistols work great.